TurboLabIt/zzddns/README.md

 # zzddns

-A configuration-based command to keep your DDNS up-to-date with your dynamic IP address
+A configuration-based command to keep your DDNS up-to-date with the system dynamic IP address

 ## How to